Facts & Figures

 Lay men and women partner in many ways with Glenmary members to carry out Glenmary's mission to rural America.
 Lay pastoral coordinators currently staff missions in Kentucky.

 Glenmary currently staffs missions and ministries in the small towns and rural areas of Appalachia and the South.
-They minister to the spiritual and material needs of people in the dioceses of
+They minister to the spiritual and material needs of people in the following (arch)dioceses of Cincinnati, Ohio; Indianapolis, Ind.; Knoxville, Tenn.; Raleigh, N.C.; Savannah, Ga.

 - Nearly 1.5 million people live within Glenmary's mission territory.
 Of these, just under 11,000, or 0.7 percent, are Catholic.